aspose-tex/Aspose.TeX-Reference-Tutorials/tex/english/net/custom-tex-formats/create-custom-tex-formats/_index.md

 ## Step 1: Create the Format Provider

-Start by creating a format provider using the file system input working directory.
-This is crucial for locating the custom format file.
+Start by creating a format provider that points to the folder containing your custom format file.
+This provider tells the engine where to find the compiled `.fmt` file.

 ```csharp
 using (FormatProvider formatProvider =